The city known as “America’s birthplace” is a playground for history buffs.

 - African American Museum in Philadelphia: Explore the history and stories of African-American people and those of the African Diaspora.

-- Battleship New Jersey Memorial & Museum: Tour the U.S. Navy’s most decorated warship and visit simulated operations areas spanning five deck levels, across the Delaware River from the Historic District of Philadelphia.
+- Battleship New Jersey Memorial and Museum: Tour the U.S. Navy’s most decorated warship and visit simulated operations areas spanning five deck levels, across the Delaware River from the Historic District of Philadelphia.